-Girdwood Valley Service Area was established for street construction and maintenance, solid waste collection, fire protection, parks and recreation, operation and maintenance of a municipal cemetery, and police protection services, all at the sole expense of the Girdwood Valley Service Area.
+Girdwood Valley Service Area was established for street construction and maintenance, solid waste collection, fire protection, parks and recreation, the operation and maintenance of a municipal cemetery, the provision of police protection services, and the provision of services in support of policies that promote local housing and economic stability at the sole expense of the Girdwood Valley Service Area.
 The maximum attainable mill rate for the service area shall not exceed 6.00 mills in any calendar year (AMC 27.30.020).
 The service area is included in Municipal Tax District 4.

-The net cost total on the fund summary presented on the following page represents the tax cost for the Girdwood Valley Service Area, based on the 2023 Proposed Budget.
-It includes \$24,582 of revenues associated with the fund that are not considered program revenues, such as Penalties & Interest (P&I) on Delinquent Taxes, Auto Tax, Electric Co-Op Allocation and Cash Pools Short-term Interest.
+The net cost total on the fund summary presented on the following page represents the tax cost for the Girdwood Valley Service Area, based on the 2024 Proposed Budget.
+It includes \$101,233 of revenues associated with the fund that are not considered program revenues, such as Penalties & Interest (P&I) on Delinquent Taxes, Auto Tax, Electric Co-Op Allocation and Cash Pools Short-term Interest.